apichlkostner/CarND-Extended-Kalman-Filter/README.md

 The system model uses position and velocity and assumes a constant veloctiy vector.

 ## Radar sensor
+Measures position and velocity of the object in polar coordinates.
+Since the measurement function is not linear an extended kalman filter step in needed for the correction.

 ## Lidar sensor
+Measures only the position of the object.
+The measurement function is linear.

 # Implementation